 The study warns that if the initial level of contamination in the raw popcorn kernels is similar to the high levels used in the study (greater than 10^4 cells per gram), then home preparation of popcorn could potentially lead to food safety issues.
 Home cooking methods might not generate enough heat or cook the popcorn thoroughly enough to kill off a high amount of Salmonella.

-For companies producing popcorn, this information is crucial.
+This information is crucial for popcorn companies.
 They can use these findings to create hazard analysis and critical control point (HACCP) plans.
 HACCP is a systematic preventative approach to food safety that addresses physical, chemical, and biological hazards as a means of prevention rather than finished product inspection.
 For popcorn manufacturers, understanding the risk and survival of Salmonella during popcorn preparation is crucial to ensuring that their product is safe for consumption.

 Please read our article How Long Does Food Poisoning Last?